mart337i/music-botv2/readme.md

 java -jar Lavalink.jar
 ```
 ## Java (Optinal)
 you might run into some issues with the java version.
-I am currently this with an ubuntu server and Java 17
+I am currently running this, with an ubuntu server and Java 17

 ### Installing Java 17 on Ubuntu